Despite abuse and violence, they have no choice but to keep going forward

 The aim of the report is to gain a better understanding of women’s migration experiences and their protection need.

 The Mixed Migration Centre (MMC) was established in February 2018.
 It brings together various existing regional initiatives – hosted or led by the Danish Refugee Council (DRC) – engaged in data collection, research, analysis and policy development on mixed migration issues into a new global network of mixed migration expertise.
-Through the Mixed Migration Monitoring Mechanism Initiative (4Mi) 120 monitors are collecting data on mixed migration in over 20 countries across different migration routes globally, conducting over 10,000 in-depth interviews with refugees and migrants on the move annually.
+Through 4Mi, the data collection programme of MMC, 120 monitors are collecting data on mixed migration in over 20 countries across different migration routes globally, conducting over 10,000 in-depth interviews with refugees and migrants on the move annually.